(or, Ordering at Skylark)

 Chalice, dude, take it easy there cowboy.
 What the hell, man?
 You don’t drink martinis.
 Out to get blotto this evening?
 It’s Tuesday.
 It’s 5:35.
 The wife is on her way. … What, out to become the Muppet who ate Manhattan tonight?

 Um, those freaks are our coworkers; those things are our job.
 Maybe you should try actually doing our job someday. … Oh, but I get it, Chalice, I get it.
-Poor, poor, pitiful old tortured soul you. … Oh, by the way, what would you know about serving our country?
+Poor, poor, pitiful old tortured soul you. … Oh, by the way, what would you know about serving our country, much less experiencing the jungles of ‘Nam?

 That’s the spirit.
-That’s how you win hearts – an audience.
+That’s how you win hearts – an audience, readers.
 Get in with the ‘in’ crowd.
 That’s it.
 Great American there, Chalice.

 Whatever, dude.
 You drain me.
 It’d be nice to be liked, appreciated, read.
 It’d be nice to bring the voice up out of the basement or outside of the cubicle every now and again.
 That’s all I think.